 equivalent attributes when creating a connection or connection pool.

 In python-oracledb Thick mode, the

-values will only work when connected to Oracle Database 21c.
+values will only work when connected to Oracle Database 21c, or later.
 Note if

 POOL_PURITY=SELF is used in a connect string, then python-oracledb Thick

 mode applications will ignore the action to drop the session when attempting to

 remove an unusable connections from a pool in some uncommon error cases.
 It is